hyperledger-solang/solang/docs/running.rst

   This displays a short description of all the options

 \\-\\-standard-json
-  This option causes solang to emulate the behaviour of Solidity `standard json output <https://solidity.readthedocs.io/en/v0.5.13/using-the-compiler.html#output-description>`_.
+  This option causes Solang to emulate the behaviour of Solidity `standard json output <https://solidity.readthedocs.io/en/v0.5.13/using-the-compiler.html#output-description>`_.
 No output files are written, all the output will be in json on stdout.